Harwich High and Low Lighthouses: The current lighthouses

 In 1818, therefore, the old towers were replaced by the two brick-built structures which still stand today.
 They were built more-or-less on the site of their predecessors.
 The project was overseen by John Rennie, Senior; Rennie himself designed the Low Lighthouse, while the taller High Lighthouse was designed by Daniel Asher Alexander in a complementary style.
-They was lit using oil lamps and reflectors (nine in the high lighthouse, three in the low).
+They were lit using oil lamps and reflectors (nine in the high lighthouse, three in the low).
 Initially the high light was shown from a window halfway up the tower (at the same elevation as the old lighthouse), so that the upper part merely functioned as a daymark; but this proved unsatisfactory and from 1822 onwards the light shone from the top of the tower.

 In 1836 Rebow's lease on the lights was purchased by Trinity House; however, the Corporation found that shingle deposits off Landguard Point were increasingly obstructing the line of approach indicated by the transit of the towers (they were by now commonly known as the 'misleading lights of Harwich').
 A subsidiary red dioptric light was installed in the high tower in 1848 to shine from a lower window indicating the new alignment of the channel (at the same time a comparable green light was shone from a window in Landguard Fort); but the sands continued to shift and in 1863 the Harwich lights were declared redundant.
 They were replaced by the pair of cast iron lights at nearby Dovercourt.